 2. “Always on My Mind” by Elvis Presley

 Speaking of kings, Elvis Presley is known throughout the English-speaking world as the King of Rock n’ Roll.

-The title is an idiom that means “I am always thinking about you.”
-With lyrics like “maybe I didn’t treat you quite as good as I should have | you were always on my mind,” this song is a great way to learn idioms and love expressions in English, see negative sentences and observe past tense verbs in use.
+The title is an English idiom that means “I am always thinking about you.”
+With lyrics like “Maybe I didn’t treat you quite as good as I should have | You were always on my mind,” this song is a great way to learn idioms and love expressions in English, hear negative sentences and observe past tense verbs in use.

 3. “And I Love Her” by The Beatles

-“And I Love Her” is another classic love song by The Beatles.
-The topic of love is universal and easy for listeners to relate to.
 Even though lyrics like “Bright are the stars that shine | Dark is the sky | I know this love of mine will never die” are kind of poetic, the words are simple enough for learners of English to understand.